thiagokokada/routers-fw/mir3g/openwrt-for-breed/README.md

 the **second file picker**.
 Press the only button available in the page to continue, and the only button that appears to confirm in the next page.

-## Known issues

-- `*-sysupgrade.bin` images doesn't seem to work on `Flash new firmware image` option in Luci or using `sysupgrade` command.
-So every time you need to flash a new image you need to use the `openwrt_for_breed.sh` and flash it using Breed.
-  + There is an option in Breed to keep the current settings (unmark the last tick box on the firmware flash screen; **untested** but even if it doesn't work it shouldn't brick your device, so it is worth a try)

 ## Credits

 Based on the script from